 Signing The Termination Letter & Release

+Termination clauses are one of the most litigated sections of employment contracts and could make the whole agreement void if not written precisely.
 If you have just lost your job, do not sign the termination letter or release until an employment lawyer has vetted the documents properly for you.
 Any experienced lawyer will offer this solid advice because these documents are legally binding.
 Once you execute them, you sign away any further claims of damages against your employer.
 At the least, let your lawyer confirm that you have received all your entitlements.

 During a recent case at the Ontario Human Rights Tribunal (HRTO) however, we had an opportunity to invalidate a signed release and the accompanying termination letter.
 Even the HRTO opined that this was a rare ruling, indeed.

-Ms. Plaskitt returned to work after a few months on a graduated work plan.
+She returned to work after a few months on a graduated work plan.
 Her employers accommodated her needs until July 21, 2017.
 That’s when they ended her employment, noting her disabilities left her incapable of performing the essential duties of her job.
 Furthermore, medical evidence confirmed that she would not return to working full-time hours, any time soon.
 Accordingly, they viewed their actions as practical and non-discriminatory.

 Invalidating a Signed Release